devlooped/SponsorLink/privacy.md

 Integrators can use the presence of the manifest (as an environment variable) as an indication of your consent to using the contained information to check whether you are sponsoring a given account.
 This is done *locally* and *offline* by the integrator, by usually running `git config --get user.email` and then hashing the result with the sponsorable account to check.
-If manifest contains a matching hash, the integrator can be sure that you are sponsoring the given account.
+If the manifest contains a matching hash, the integrator can be sure that you are sponsoring the given account.

 # How we use personal data